Azure/iot-identity-service/docs/keys-service.md

 ---

-# Code organization
+## Code organization

 The KS is made up of the following crates:

-- ksd
+- aziot-keyd

     This is the main KS crate.
 It implements the HTTP server and REST API.

-- iothsm-keygen
+- aziot-keys

-    libiothsm-keygen is a dynamic library that implements key storage and crypto operations.
-The REST API exported by KS maps nearly one-to-one with the C API exposed by libiothsm-keygen.
+    libaziot-keys is a dynamic library that implements key storage and crypto operations.
+The REST API exported by KS maps nearly one-to-one with the C API exposed by libaziot-keys.

     It exists as a dynamic library so that users can replace it with their own alternative implementation that provides the same interface.
-It is similar to the existing libiothsm that is used by iotedged, except that it only concerns itself with keys, not certificates.
+It is similar to the existing libiothsm that is used by iotedged, except that it only concerns itself with keys (both symmetric and asymmetric), not certificates.
+Also, unlike libiothsm, libaziot-keys does not require keys to be exportable to memory.

-    Our implementation of libiothsm-keygen supports keys that are stored on the filesystem and manipulated in memory, and keys that are accessed via PKCS#11.
+    The implementation of libaziot-keys shipped by Microsoft supports keys that are stored on the filesystem and manipulated in memory, and keys that are accessed via PKCS#11.

-- aziot-key-client
+- aziot-key-client and aziot-key-client-async

-    This crate contains clients for the KS API.
+    These crate contain clients for the KS API.

 - aziot-key-common

-    This crate contains common types used by the aziot-key-client and ksd crates.
+    This crate contains common types used by the aziot-key-client and aziot-keyd crates.

 - aziot-key-common-http

-    This crate contains common types used by the aziot-key-client and ksd crates related to the HTTP request and response types of the API requests.
+    This crate contains common types used by the aziot-key-client and aziot-keyd crates related to the HTTP request and response types of the API requests.

 - aziot-key-openssl-engine

     This is an openssl engine that wraps a client from aziot-key-client and implements the openssl engine and key API in terms of that client.
 For example, signing with an EC key is implemented by invoking the KS's `/sign` REST API.

+- aziot-key-openssl-engine-shared

+    This is a re-export of aziot-key-openssl-engine that is compiled as a shared object (`.so`).
+It is not used by the services in this repository; rather it is intended for third-party applications like user modules that use openssl for TLS.